 • Language: English

-In addition to caring for patients, I am proud to be a National Institutes of Health-funded physician scientist, leading research that aims to improve outcomes for patients who are critically ill.
-Throughout my career, I have focused on proactive healthcare engagement and the importance of clinical trials in advancing medical knowledge.
-As the director of the NYU Acute Respiratory Failure and Sepsis Precision Interventions to Raise Health Equity (ASPIRE) Trials Program, I oversee a national clinical trials coordinating center dedicated to accelerating recovery from critical illness through equitable, high-impact research.
-My work is driven by the goal of improving public health and ensuring that all patients have access to the best possible care.
+In addition to caring for patients, I am a National Institutes of Health (NIH)-funded investigator, leading research that aims to improve outcomes for patients who are critically ill.
+Throughout my career, I have focused on proactive healthcare engagement and the importance of clinical trials in advancing medical knowledge to improve patient outcomes.
+As director of the NYU Acute Respiratory Failure and Sepsis Precision Interventions (ASPIRE) Trials Program, I oversee a national clinical trials coordinating center dedicated to accelerating recovery from critical illness through equitable, high-impact research.
+Through clinical trials, our program provides access to promising therapies that have potential to directly improve the health of participating patients.
+My work is driven by the overarching goal of improving public health and ensuring that all patients have access to the best possible care.

 Positions